roemmele/narrative-prediction/ROC/README.md

 ### Results

-As reported in the paper, this approach with the default parameters defined here obtained 66.2% accuracy on the validation set of the Story Cloze Test and 66.9% on the test set.
+As reported in the paper, when trained on all 97,027 stories in the ROCStories corpus, this approach with the default parameters defined here obtained 66.2% accuracy on the validation set of the Story Cloze Test and 66.9% on the test set.

 <sup>*There was one result that was trivially higher (statistically insignificant) which used additional methods for generating incorrect endings beyond the random/backward methods.
 It is not represented here. </sup>